-Last but not least, because UNA has transformed RLHF from a RL task into a supervised learning problem and it gets rid of the value model, the training memory and time cost are greatly reduced.
-The training time for 100,000 steps with 8 80G A100 is around 20 hours for RLHF and 5.5 hours for UNA with same batch size.
-The speed advantages of UNA over RLHF is obvious, and these advantages can be amplified with larger batch sizes for UNA, which is impractical for RLHF due to higher memory costs.
-In conclusion, with improved performances, more stable loss function, less memory cost and faster training speed, UNA outperforms RLHF from multiple perspectives.
+Table \ref{Table: UNA RLHF comparison selected} shows that online UNA outperforms RLHF on most tasks.
+The problem of alignment tax \cite{ouyang2022training} still exists on some tasks, as their performances decrease.
+Notably, by reformulating RLHF as a supervised learning problem and eliminating the value model, online UNA substantially reduces both memory consumption and training time.
+The training time for 20,000 steps with 8 80G A100 GPUs is around 8 hours for RLHF and 6.5 hours for online UNA with the same batch size.
+The comparison of RLHF with UNA on AlpacaEval (Table \ref{Table: UNA RLHF comparison helpsteer} in appendix~\ref{sec:alpacaeval}). further demonstrates the benefit of UNA over RLHF.